faqriansyah/java01/README.md

 ## About this repo

-This is my java code repository when I was still learning, maybe it can be a reference and maybe it can be a memory if one day I succeed in becoming a programmer.
+This is my java code repository when I was still learning, maybe it can be a reference and maybe it can be a memory if one day I succeed in becoming a programmer.💻

-I really appreciate those who have provided this learning resource, I learned from here :
+I really appreciate those who have provided this learning resource👏, I learned from here :
 1. Roadmap : https://roadmap.sh/java
 2. W3schools : https://w3schools.com/java
 3. JavatPoint : https://www.javatpoint.com/java-tutorial